k11q/WhatsappGPT/README.md

 - `!chat delete history` - Sometimes you might exceed the number of tokens(because it includes history).
 So running this will delete all history so you can make another command

 ***Note***
-- Right now error handling via the API call isn't working.
+> Right now error handling via the API call isn't working.
 Don't mad at me.

+***Warning***
+> Caution with sharing your number connected to this.
+Incase somebody spam your number, the number might be banned by whatsapp, or you will lose a ton of money via OpenAI.